mnot/I-D/binary-structured-headers/draft.md

 ### Cookies

-The field-value of the Cookie and Set-Cookie fields {{!RFC6265}} can be represented in Binary Structured Headers as a List with parameters and a Dictionary, respectively.
+The field-value of the Cookie and Set-Cookie fields {{!RFC6265}} can be represented in Binary Structured Fields as a List with parameters and a Dictionary, respectively.
 The serialisation is almost identical, except that the Expires parameter is always a string (as it can contain a comma), multiple cookie-strings can appear in Set-Cookie, and cookie-pairs are delimited in Cookie by a comma, rather than a semicolon.

 Set-Cookie: SH-Set-Cookie
 Cookie: SH-Cookie